Batavian Revolution: Background

 By the end of the 18th century, the Netherlands found themselves in a deep economic crisis, caused by the devastating Fourth Anglo-Dutch War.
 During this time, the banks of the Dutch Republic held much of the world's capital.
 The government-sponsored banks owned up to 40% of Great Britain's national debt.
 The people of the Netherlands grew increasingly discontent with the authoritarian regime of the stadtholder, William V. This concentration of wealth led to the formation of the Dutch Patriots by a minor Dutch noble named Joan van der Capellen tot den Pol, who were seeking to reduce the amount of power held by the stadtholder.

 Thus, a division emerged between the Orangists, who supported the stadtholder, and the Patriots who, inspired by the ideals of the Enlightenment, desired a more democratic government and a more equal society.
 The Patriots built support from most of the middle-class, and founded militias (Exercitiegenootschappen) of armed civilians which between 1783 and 1787 managed to take over several cities and regions in an effort to force new elections which would oust the old government officials.
-The Patriots held Holland and the city of Utrecht, while the Orangists held the states of Guelders and Utrecht (outside of its capital city).
+The Patriots held the western part of the Netherlands with the Holland (including Amsterdam) and the city of Utrecht, while the Orangists held the eastern part with the states of Guelders and Utrecht.

 In 1785, stadtholder William V fled his palace in the west of the country for Nijmegen in the east, as the States of Holland were not willing to send their troops to fight the Patriots.
 In May 1787, the stadholder's troops were defeated by the militia of Utrecht near Vreeswijk.
-When Princess Wilhelmina was stopped by patriot militia near Goejanverwellesluis on June 28, 1787, she applied to her brother Frederick William II of Prussia for help.
-On September 13 a Prussian army of 20,000 men under the command of Duke of Brunswick crossed the border.
+When Princess Wilhelmina was stopped by patriot militia near Goejanverwellesluis on 28 June 1787, she applied to her brother Frederick William II of Prussia for help.
+On 13 September, a Prussian army of 20,000 men under the command of Duke of Brunswick crossed the border.
 The fortress of Vianen was deserted, and the city of Utrecht opened its gates.
-At the fortress of Woerden preparations for defense were made, but there was no actual resistance when the Prussians arrived.
+At the fortress of Woerden preparations for defence were made, but there was no actual resistance when the Prussians arrived.
 In Amsterdam several houses of patriot regents were plundered by mobs.
-The stadholder returned to The Hague, and Amsterdam, the last city to hold out, surrendered on October 10.
+The stadholder returned to The Hague, and Amsterdam, the last city to hold out, surrendered on 10 October.

 The Patriots continued urging citizens to resist the government by distributing pamphlets, creating "Patriot Clubs" and holding public demonstrations.
 The government responded by pillaging the towns where the opposition was concentrated.
 Most Patriots went into exile in France, while Orangists strengthened their grip on Dutch government chiefly through the Grand Pensionary Laurens Pieter van de Spiegel.